Two New Thermally Enhanced Onshore Oil Projects

 - Clients: Environmental Defense Center, Santa Barbara County Action Network (SBCAN), Sierra Club Los Padres Chapter

 More than a century of conventional oil drilling has depleted much of the easy to access oil across California’s south central coast.
 Now, Santa Barbara County is facing a massive increase in onshore oil and gas production using much dirtier and more dangerous extraction methods known as cyclic steam injection and steam flooding.
-If approved, these three projects proposed by ERG (now Terracore), Aera Energy, and PetroRock would bring around 700 new oil wells in Cat Canyon Oil Field located about 10 miles southeast of Santa Maria.
+If approved, these two projects proposed by ERG (now Terracore) and Aera Energy, would bring hundreds of new oil wells in Cat Canyon Oil Field located about 10 miles southeast of Santa Maria.

 On behalf of our clients, EDC will continue to participate throughout the environmental review process concerning these three dangerous proposals, working to convince the County to deny the projects and instead focus on a clean energy future.

 - Develop and operate 187 new thermally enhanced, steam injections wells